Werni2A/Valhalla-II/README.md

 - `make` Generates the ICE40 bitstream (runs synthesis, place and rout, and bitstream generation)
 - `make prog` Generates the bitstream and programs the device, when connected via USB
-- `make clean` removes `build` folder of the design
+- `make clean` Removes `build` folder of the design
-- `./format.sh` Optimizes the style of the VHDL code
+- `make format` Optimizes the style of the VHDL code

 # Dependencies